UniversalDependencies/UD_Latin-Perseus/README.txt

 # UD_Latin

-The data comes from a conversion of the Latin Dependency Treebank 1.5 (plus two new texts, i.e., Phaedrus ans Suetonius), currently developed at the Humboldt Chair in DH (Prof. Gregory Crane), Leipzig University.
+The data is a result of a conversion of the Latin Dependency Treebank 1.5 (plus two new texts, i.e., Phaedrus ans Suetonius) currently developed at the Humboldt Chair in DH (Prof. Gregory Crane), Leipzig University.
+The data have been converted by Giuseppe G. A. Celano.
 The treebank contains literary texts of different genres.
-The original annotations and full documentation concerning texts, tagsets, and guidelines can be found at:
+The original annotations and documentation concerning texts, tagsets, and guidelines can be found at:

 https://github.com/PerseusDL/treebank_data/tree/master/v2.0

-The data have been converted by Giuseppe G. A. Celano.
 The present release contains parts of the following texts:

 Caesar, Commentarii de Bello Gallico
 Cicero, In Catilinam